Equivalence of germs (of mappings and sets) over k vs that over K: Introduction

-These results are of immediate use e.g. in Singularity Theory and real Algebraic Geometry.
-We were particularly motivated by the results of Mather-Yau/Gaffney-Hauser-type, \cite{Kerner.Unfoldings}.
-In those proofs one has to pass to the algebraic closure, $\k\sset \bk,$ but then should recover the equivalence over the initial field $\k.$
+Another particular motivation comes from the results of Mather-Yau/Gaffney-Hauser-type, \cite{Kerner.Unfoldings}.
+In those proofs one has to pass to the algebraic closure, $\k\sset \bk,$ but at the end we should deduce the equivalence over the initial field $\k.$